mendix/docs/content/en/docs/appstore/overview/_index.md

 These are the possible **Status** entries for each item:

-* **Incomplete draft** – the draft is incomplete and requires additional information before you can submit it
+* **Incomplete draft** – The draft is incomplete and requires additional information before you can submit it
-* **Ready to publish**  – the draft of the new version of the component is ready to be published to the Mendix Marketplace
+* **Ready to publish**  – The draft of the new version of the component is ready to be published to the Mendix Marketplace
-* **Waiting for approval** – the component is being [reviewed by Mendix](/appstore/sharing-content/governance-process/)
+* **Waiting for approval** – The component is being [reviewed by Mendix](/appstore/sharing-content/governance-process/)
-* **Declined** – the draft was declined after review by Mendix; you can find specific feedback in the email notification and on the draft edit page
+* **Declined** – The draft was declined after review by Mendix; you can find specific feedback in the email notification and on the draft edit page

 On this page, click **More Options** ({{% icon name="three-dots-menu-horizontal" %}}) on a component to access the following options:

-* **Edit Draft** – click this to go to the component's draft page, where you can continue editing the component details
+* **Edit Draft** – Click this to go to the component's draft page, where you can continue editing the component details
-* **Submit Draft** – if your component is ready to be submitted and has no errors, you can proceed with the submission for review
+* **Submit Draft** – If your component is ready to be submitted and has no errors, you can proceed with the submission for review
-* **Withdraw Draft** – click this to withdraw content from the review process after you have submitted it for approval, which will return the content to the draft state
+* **Withdraw Draft** – Click this to withdraw content from the review process after you have submitted it for approval, which will return the content to the draft state
-* **Delete** – click this to delete the draft
+* **Delete** – Click this to delete the draft

 ### 3.2 My Content {#my-content}